Get the Best WordPress Backup

 This process will vary depending on where you registered your new domain.
 To give you an idea of how this works, we’ll walk you through the steps to change your nameservers in Bluehost.

 First, log into your hosting account and go to Domains » My Domains.
-Then, expand the dropdown menu on the right-hand side of your domain and click on DNS:
+Then, expand the dropdown menu on the right-hand side of your domain and click on DNS.

 Bluehost DNS settings

 Here, you’ll see your DNS records, including your nameservers and IP addresses.
-Next, hit Edit:
+Next, hit Edit.

 Edit DNS record

-To point to a new web host, go ahead and select Custom as the Setup Type:
+To point to a new web host, go ahead and select Custom as the Setup Type.

 Custom nameserver setup

 After this time period, open your WordPress dashboard and go to Settings » General.
-Find the WordPress Address and Site Address and update them:
+Find the WordPress Address and Site Address and update them.

 Update WordPress address

 If you’ve moved to a new URL, you’ll also need to search and replace instances of the old domain.
 This way, images and other old URLs will point to the existing site.
-To do this, you can use the Search Replace DB script

 Duplicator: An Easier Way to Migrate WordPress